For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 people jogging in park

 Even taking regular walks outside can be enough to improve your fitness levels.
-But if you really want to amp up on exercise, grab your running shoes or trainers and go for a jog around your local area.
+But if you want to amp up on exercise, grab your running shoes or trainers and go for a jog around your local area.

-Parks are brilliant hubs for different ways of keeping fit.
-Find out whether there's a local parkrun going on near you (they usually happen on Saturday mornings and are completely free).
+Find out whether there's a local parkrun near you (they usually happen on Saturdays at 9am and are completely free).

-Outdoor gyms that can usually be found next to playgrounds are also great alternatives to splashing out on an actual (indoor) gym membership.
+Outdoor gyms are also great alternatives to splashing out on an actual (indoor) gym membership.
 Loads of the same equipment without the sweaty gym air!
+However, you'll need to use your body weight more and accept the fitness machines won't be adjustable for your personal body specifications.

 Not only is walking or running the cheapest option on the menu, but you can even download apps that pay you to walk.